DanijelCvit/spotify-react-client/README.md

 ## Brand

 The brand I will be basing my design off of will be [Apple](https://www.apple.com/).
-This means the focus will be on minimalistic design and colors (white, gray, black).

 ## Backlog